Carey Blyton: Music education

 The years from 1948 (when Blyton began to take piano lessons and start to show an increasing interest in music) to 1953 (when he commenced his formal training as a musician) were crucial years, in which his style as a composer was forged.
 In 1953 he entered Trinity College of Music, London, by examination, obtaining all three college diplomas (Associate, Licentiate and Fellow) during his four years there, and in 1954 won the Sir Granville Bantock Prize for Composition.
 He studied harmony, counterpoint, orchestration and musical history with Dr William Lovelock, piano with Joan Barker, harpsichord with Valda Aveling, and viola with Alison Milne.

 In 1957 he obtained a B.Mus.
 (London) degree and was awarded a 10-month scholarship in composition tenable at Det Kongelige Danske Musikkonservatorium (Copenhagen, Denmark), by the Sir Winston Churchill Endowment Fund.
 There he studied composition, musical analysis and more advanced orchestration with the Danish composer Jörgen Jersild.
 Returning to England in 1958, he became music editor to Mills Music Ltd in Denmark Street ('Tin Pan Alley'), a position he held for five years.

 From June 1963 he freelanced as a composer, arranger, music editor, and lecturer.
-He was Professor of Harmony, Counterpoint & Orchestration at Trinity College of Music (London) from 1963 to 1973, and Visiting Professor of Composition for Film, Television & Radio at the Guildhall School of Music and Drama (London) from 1972 to 1983, where he pioneered the first course of tuition in these specialised aspects of musical composition at a musical conservatory in this country.
-In September 1964, he was appointed music editor to the Music Department of Faber & Faber Ltd (now Faber Music Ltd), a position he held until 1974.
+He was professor of Harmony, Counterpoint & Orchestration at Trinity College of Music (London) from 1963 to 1973, and visiting professor of Composition for Film, Television & Radio at the Guildhall School of Music and Drama (London) from 1972 to 1983, where he pioneered the first course of tuition in these specialised aspects of musical composition at a musical conservatory in this country.
+In September 1964, he was appointed music editor to the Music Department of Faber and Faber Ltd (now Faber Music Ltd), a position he held until 1974.
 While at Faber's he was Benjamin Britten's personal editor; after that, from 1963 to 1971, he was responsible for the editorial work on Britten's works from Curlew River to Owen Wingrave, and on many works by Gustav Holst.